suprabhasupi/blog/contents/posts/68-requestanimationframe-in-js/68-requestanimationframe-in-js.md

 ## Summary ∑

-If you do any animation on browser and wanted it to be optimised, then would highly recoomend to use requestAnimationFrame web API.
+If you do any animation on browser and wanted it to be optimised, then would highly recommend to use requestAnimationFrame web API.

 Thanks for reading the article ❤️